-PACIFIC NORTHWEST GROWN.
+USA.
 Feverfew (Tanacetum parthenium), Cut and Sifted, Certified Organic

 Common names: Altamisa Mexicana, Bachelor’s Buttons, Bride’s Buttons, Chamomile Grande, Chrysanthemum atricaire, Chrysanthemum parthenium, Featherfew, Featherfoil, Federfoy, Flirtwort, Leucanthemum parthenium, Matricaria capensis, Matricaria eximia hort, Matricaria parthenium, Midsummer Daisy, Mother Herb, Mutterkraut, Nosebleed, Parthenium hysterophorus, Pyrethrum parthenium, Wild Chamomile, Wild Quinine, Vetter-voo, Yerba de Santa Maria

 Feverfew is a perennial herb that originated in Southeastern Europe and Anatolia, and is now found throughout Europe, and in North Africa, East Asia, Australia, and North America.
 It grows along roadsides, in fields and open places, and along the borders of woods.
-The plant grows between twelve and eighteen inches tall.
+The plant grows between 12 and 18 inches tall.
 It has bright green foliage with yellow-centered flowers surrounded by white petals, resembling Chamomile somewhat, but with wider leaves, and a strong bitter scent.
 Maud Grieve, in A Modern Herbal, writes of Feverfew, “Planted round dwellings, it is said to purify the atmosphere and ward off disease.”

 Feverfew has long been heralded as an herb to help with migraine and cluster headaches when taken daily as a preventative.
 It has a long history of use in Greek and European folk medicine, and has been widely adopted into a number of Latin American cultures as well.
 Slower-acting but stronger than aspirin, it counters inflammation and pain in many conditions and has been used to treat arthritis, neuralgia, earaches, toothaches, insect bites, dysmenorrhea and labor pains, and kidney pain.
 Traditional uses include treatment of fevers, coughs and colds, depression, dizziness, hay fever and allergies, asthma, dermatitis, and psoriasis.